 If you ever need to remove a session, simply use the /remove command.
 You will need the session ID, which you can retrieve using the /recent command (see above).
 Shown below is a recently added entry, which we will remove as a demonstration.

-Note the session ID: 26743.
+Note the session ID: 01J8YC2AT4W096QA2C8A0RKR9K.
 To remove this session, use the /remove command and offer this ID as input, as shown below.
-When asked for confirmation, click “Yes.”
+The session will be deleted and you will be given confirmation.

 To check your meditation streak, just use /streak.
 Optionally, you may specify the user whose streak you would like to see.
 If no user is specified, your own streak will be shown.